 Implantable RFID chip.
 What are human implantable RFID tags?
-What is technology, procedure (with kit), reasons & impact?
+What is the technology, procedure (with kit), what are the reasons & impact?
 Incl.
 4 examples!

 I carry an NFC chip in my hand.
 Why would you insert electronics into your body?
 How do you do that?
 Did it hurt?
 What does it bring me?
 What are the pros and cons?

 In this blog post you can read about the chip, how it works and of course why I now have such a thing in my hand.
 Later in the article I will talk about the broader development of digital implants, the DIY grinding movement and the impact of all these technologies.